BadgePiratesLLC/badgepiratesllc.github.io/_posts/2020-05-02-LEDStrip_Board.md

 which added a USB Serial chip, some additional GPIO for testing and several differnt button version trying to find one I was happy with.
 I will not bore you with those pics as they really are just crap and I personally disliked.

-.CURRENT VERSION
+.CURRENT VERSION <br>
-v1.xxx kind of morphed into a dev board with full pinouts for playing around with and myself attempting some auto setting and reboot for boot mode on the MCU (again for prototyping for our BP badges).
+v1.4 kind of morphed into a dev board with full pinouts for playing around with and myself attempting some auto setting and reboot for boot mode on the MCU (again for prototyping for our BP badges).
 Am I happy with what I currently have?
 Well .. all I can say is watch for newer version.